bentanjunrong/TIL-2020/README.md

    1. Enter shell with `pipenv shell`
    2. Run `pip install pywin32`
 5. Setup [git LFS](#installing-git-lfs)

+### Installing Git LFS
+1. Follow step 1 of getting started [from the Git LFS website](https://git-lfs.github.com/) if you have not installed git LFS on your computer
+2. That's it!
+I have already initialized git lfs in this repo so no further setup required.
+Use `git lfs track <file(s)>` so that the specified `file(s)` are handled by LFS.
+After that just push and pull as per normal.

 ## Installing/Managing Libraries/Dependencies
 - Install dependencies for this repository with `pipenv install XXX` and inform everybody of any new dependencies you have pushed into the repo
 - When pulling new commits from the repo, its a good practice to run `pipenv update` to ensure you pull any new dependencies